wp-plugins/wp-all-import/readme.txt

 == Changelog ==

+= 3.2.5 =
+* Important security fixes - additional hardening, prevention of blind SQL injection and reflected XSS attacks

 = 3.2.4 =
-* critical security fix - stopping non-logged in users from accessing adminInit http://www.wpallimport.com/2015/02/wp-import-4-1-1-mandatory-security-update/
+* critical security fix - stopping non-logged in users from accessing adminInit
-* added new option 'Search for existing attachments to prevent duplicates in media library'
-* added new filter 'wp_all_import_is_post_to_update' to skip needed posts
-* fixed imports pagination
-* fixed preview taxonomies
-* fixed upload folder creation when 'upload_dir' filter defined
-* fixed db schema for wpmu when new site added

 = 3.2.3 =
 * fixed re-count record when a file has been changed at an import setting screen